This story references sexual assault and related topics. The content is not explicit; however, it may be triggering for some readers.

-The full impact of the changes remain unclear, as many of them are vague or leave relevant situations undefined.
+The full impact of the changes remains unclear, as many of them are vague or leave relevant situations undefined.
 (You can read about a few of the most impactful changes here.)
 It’s also unclear how much leniency schools will have in tailoring the rules to work for their specific campus.

-According to spokesperson Ryan Huff, the University of Colorado system recently reviewed their Title IX policies.
+According to spokesperson Ryan Huff, the University of Colorado system recently reviewed its Title IX policies.
 In October, the system updated its policy with a few minor changes.
-“We are confident [our policies] are not only serving us well, but align well with the legal framework, providing fair and consistent procedures for all CU students,” a statement representing the University of Colorado system said.
+“We are confident [our policies] are not only serving us well but align well with the legal framework, providing fair and consistent procedures for all CU students,” a statement representing the University of Colorado system said.
 “However, we will closely review the rules issued to determine whether to provide comment to the Department of Education before the end of the comment period.”

-Aya Gruber, a professor of law at CU, said that the new rules’ leniency with burden of proof may help from a school administration perspective, as it gives more due process to students accused and could limit the number of due process suits.
-CU has been sued both for violating due process, including two suits filed this past fall, and for not complying with Title IX discrimination protections.
+Aya Gruber, a professor of law at CU, said that the new rules’ leniency with the burden of proof may help from a school administration perspective, as it gives more due process to students accused and could limit the number of due process suits.
+CU has been sued both for violating due process, including two suits filed this past fall and for not complying with Title IX discrimination protections.
 However, because the regulations are mandatory, they could cause issues for schools with limited resources.

 “DeVos could have left more room for schools to experiment,” Gruber said, noting that for some situations, the previous guidance on hearings and investigators was more applicable than the new rules.